tembo-io/website/src/content/blog/2024-05-28-tembo-self-hosted/index.md

 With any self-hosted application, configurability is key.
 Tembo Self Hosted is no exception.
 The platform comes with a set of default configurations and components for convenience, but you can easily customize them to suit your needs.

-Example configurations include:
+Enjoy custom configurations such as:
-- Custom Kubernetes cluster sizing and scaling
+- Kubernetes cluster sizing and scaling
-- Custom logging, monitoring and alerting configurations
+- Monitoring, alerting and logging configurations
-- Custom auth provider integration
+- Auth provider integration
-- Custom network policies
+- Network policies
-- Custom resource limits and scaling parameters
+- Resource limits and scaling parameters
-- Custom node assignments
+- Node assignments

 Users will also have the ability to apply more broad adjustments, such as enabling a private extension registry or using existing ingress, monitoring, and logging solutions.
-Not to mention this all being conducted on-premise, which allows for a heightened security profile; this potentially manifesting as integration with a pre-existing authentication system, defining custom network policies, or implementing other security protocols.
+Not to mention this all being conducted on-premise, which allows for a heightened security profile.

 ### Use the Cloud Provider of Your Choice